dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-change-the-flowdirection-of-content-programmatically.md

 ms.assetid: 02f5a8ba-f8c0-4e5a-84b9-4c5bf12922a2
 ---
 # How to: Change the FlowDirection of Content Programmatically

 This example shows how to programmatically change the <xref:System.Windows.FrameworkElement.FlowDirection%2A> property of a <xref:System.Windows.Controls.FlowDocumentReader>.

-## Example
+## Example to show on how the property value applies to FlowDocumentReader and TextBlock

- Two <xref:System.Windows.Controls.Button> elements are created, each representing one of the possible values of <xref:System.Windows.FlowDirection>.
-When a button is clicked, the associated property value is applied to the contents of a <xref:System.Windows.Controls.FlowDocumentReader> named `tf1`.
-The property value is also written to a <xref:System.Windows.Controls.TextBlock> named `txt1`.
+ Create two <xref:System.Windows.Controls.Button> elements, each representing one of the possible values of <xref:System.Windows.FlowDirection>.
+Click a button that applies the associated property value to the contents of a <xref:System.Windows.Controls.FlowDocumentReader> named `tf1`.
+The property value also applies to a <xref:System.Windows.Controls.TextBlock> named `txt1`.

  [!code-xaml[FlowDirectionSnippets#_FlowDirectionXAML](~/samples/snippets/csharp/VS_Snippets_Wpf/FlowDirectionSnippets/CSharp/Window1.xaml#_flowdirectionxaml)]

-## Example
+## Example to show events that are associated with the button clicks

  The events associated with the button clicks defined above are handled in a C# code-behind file.

  [!code-csharp[FlowDirectionSnippets#_FlowDirection](~/samples/snippets/csharp/VS_Snippets_Wpf/FlowDirectionSnippets/CSharp/Window1.xaml.cs#_flowdirection)]
  [!code-vb[FlowDirectionSnippets#_FlowDirection](~/samples/snippets/visualbasic/VS_Snippets_Wpf/FlowDirectionSnippets/VisualBasic/Window1.xaml.vb#_flowdirection)]